markomanninen/srrd-builder/INSTALLATION.md

 ### Automated Testing

-The setup script includes automated testing, but you can also test manually:
+The setup scripts include automated testing, but you can also test manually:

 ```bash
 # Test SRRD CLI